-Join Seán Duggan for an in-depth discussion in this video Working with video layers, part of Creative Video Compositing with Photoshop.
+Join Seán Duggan for an in-depth discussion in this video Working with video layers, part of Photoshop: Creative Video Compositing (2014).

 Video in Photoshop is treated just like another layer.
 In fact, when you add a video click you'll see it listed as a layer in the Layers panel.
 But in addition to basic layer concepts like stacking order, opacity, and visibility, video layers allow you to work with the concept of time and apply changes to layers for a specified duration of time.
 And that's where the Timeline panel comes in.
 Before we get into the specifics of video composites, let's take a look at some essential concepts and functionality of video features in Photoshop.